Non-protein Nitrogen Ruminant Toxicosis

 By Dr. Steve Ensley

 History: The typical history with cases of non-protein nitrogen toxicosis involve over consumption of this form of nitrogen.
-A general guideline is to not use more one third of the protein being fed as non-protein nitrogen.
-Ruminants need to acclimate to the NPN and if not consuming NPN they will lose their ability to metabolism NPN rapidly.
+A general guideline is to not use more than one third of the protein being fed as non-protein nitrogen.
+Ruminants need to acclimate to the NPN and if not consuming NPN they will lose their ability to metabolize NPN rapidly.
 Dietary urea at 0.3-0.5 grams/kg of body weight to unacclimated cattle can cause a toxicosis.
-In acclimated cattle urea at 1-1.5 gram/kg can cause toxicosis.
+In acclimated cattle, urea at 1-1.5 gram/kg can cause toxicosis.

 Outcome: Supportive care will be needed for acutely affected animals that survive the toxicosis.
 There is a potential for delayed abortions in animals late in gestation due to the stress of the toxicosis.